 What happens to a reverse mortgage after death?
 Do the heirs inherit a big mess?
 Does the bank get the house in the end?
 Many homeowners are (rightfully) concerned about the legacy they’ll leave.
 We’ll cover what happens to a reverse mortgage after death along with 3 critical deadlines the heirs need to be aware of.

 Before I address these questions and the concerns they imply, let me first cover some basics.
 Reverse mortgage misinformation is rampant – especially with regard to this topic.
 Let’s make sure we set the record straight before addressing how a reverse mortgage works after death.
 If you’re already familiar with the basics, feel free to skip further into the article.
-If you’d like more detailed reverse mortgage information than what we’ll cover here, check out this article.

 Table of Contents

 What is a Reverse Mortgage and How Does it Work?

 A reverse mortgage is a unique home loan that enables homeowners 62 and older to convert home equity into cash.
 The most popular reverse mortgage in America is the FHA-insured home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
 If you know somebody who got a reverse mortgage, it’s likely they got a HECM.

 No mortgage payments are required as long as at least one borrower (or non-borrowing spouse) lives in the home, maintains it, and pays the required property charges.

 You always remain the owner of your home and you’re free to leave it to your heirs.
 Your heirs can inherit the remaining equity in the home (we’ll cover more details on that in a moment).

 The HECM is a non-recourse loan; the most that will have to be repaid is the value of the home.
 FHA covers any shortage if your home isn’t worth enough to pay off the entire balance.